ng-alain/delon/packages/abc/st/index.en-US.md

 If the component has been rendered, this error may appear when `columns` is changed again.
 This is because `st` will only process the data according to `columns` each time.
 When the column definition changes, it may be because of the column definition.
 Unable to match with existing data, you may need to use `this.st.resetColumns({ columns: [], emitReload: true })` to update the column definition and reload the data.

+**Show INVALID DATA**

+When an exception is thrown when parsing column data, *INVALID DATA* will be forced to display.
+For example, when a column is specified `type:'number'`, an exception will be thrown when the actual value obtained is not a valid number type.

 ## API

 ### st